-Administrator without any privileges This type of administrator has all the basic privileges such as access to the Dashboard and to the following modules: License, Maintenance, Active Update, High availability and its wizard, CLI console, Network, Routing, Dynamic DNS, DHCP, DNS cache proxy, Objects, URL categories and their groups, Certificates and PKI, Authentication and its wizard, URL filtering, SSL and SMTP, Applications and protections, Inspection profiles, Antivirus, Antispam, Block messages, and Preferences.
+Administrator without This type of administrator has all the basic privileges such as access to the Dashboard any privileges and to the following modules:

+- License,

+- Maintenance,

+- Active Update,

+- High availability (and its wizard),

+- CLI console,

+- Network,

+- Routing,

+- Dynamic DNS,

+- DHCP,

+- DNS cache proxy,

+- Objects,

+- URL categories (and their groups),

+- Certificates and PKI,

+- Authentication (and its wizard),

+- URL filtering,

+- SSL filtering,

+- SMTP filtering,

+- Applications and protections,

+- Inspection profiles,

+- Antivirus,

+- Antispam,

+- Block messages,

+- Preferences.

 The module Vulnerability management can only be accessed with write privileges.
 Administrator with read-only access This type of administrator has the same basic access privileges as the administrator "without privileges" with the following additional privileges: reading of SNMP logs, E- mail alerts, System events as well as reading privileges for Filtering and VPN .
-Administrator with all privileges This type of administrator has access to all modules except the Administrators and Admin account tabs in the Administrators module. i) REMARK There can only be one "superadministrator" with the following characteristics: The only administrator authorized to log on via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use.
-He is in charge of defining the profiles of other administrators, Full access to the premises on which the firewall appliances are stored, and all interventions are performed under his supervision, Administrator for temporary accounts Administrator with This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).
-Such administrators can: access to private data access all logs by clicking on Restricted access to logs in order to enable the Full access to logs (private data) privilege without having to enter an access code to view private data.
-Administrator without access to private data Such administrators can access all logs that do not contain private data.
-To enable the Full access to logs (private data) privilege, he must click on Restricted access to logs and enter the access code given to him in order to access private data.
+Administrator with all privileges This type of administrator has access to all modules except the Administrators and Admin account tabs in the Administrators module.
+1 REMARK There can only be one "superadministrator" with the following characteristics: The only administrator authorized to log in via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use.
+In charge of defining the profiles of other administrators, Full access to the premises on which the firewall appliances are stored, and all operations are performed under this administrator's supervision, Administrator for temporary accounts This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).
+Administrator with access to private data This type of administrator can access all logs by clicking on Logs: limited access in order to enable the Logs: full access privilege without having to enter an access code to view private data.

+Administrator without Such administrators can access all logs that do not contain private data.
+To enable the access to private data Logs: full access privilege, he must click on Logs: limited access and enter the access code given to him in order to access private data.